aras-p/aras-p.hugo/content/blog/2025/08-scopes.md

 the middle!

 And it turns out, Apple GPUs are not entirely happy when *many* (tens of thousands or more) points are rendered *at the same location* and alpha blending is on.
-This possibly affects other GPU architectures that are "tile based" (read: all mobile GPUs, and rarely some desktop
+This possibly affects other GPU architectures that are "tile based" *(i.e. all mobile GPUs, and some desktop
-GPUs); or it could be an issue that mostly affects the "tile based deferred" architectures like Apple and PowerVR.
+GPUs)*; or it could be an issue that mostly affects the "tile based deferred" architectures like Apple and PowerVR.
 "Way too many" things in the same tile are likely to overflow some sort of tile capacity buffers, and/or blending "way too many" fragments within the tile is running into some other bottlenecks.